kraftbj/genesis-enews-extended/readme.txt

 * Adds text space after form.
 Perfect for a link to a Privacy Statement!
 Add screen reader compatability.

 = 1.3.0 =
 * Enables Genesis 2.0 HTML5 support and other improvements.

+= 1.3.1 =
+* Enables Genesis 2.0 HTML5 support and other improvements.